DanaeMtz/TRSXgenerator/README.md

 files, which are a special type of XML files that conforms to Nuance Mix specifications.

-Sometimes, it is more flexible work with separate files that manage the ontology, the dictionaries and the samples separately.
+Sometimes, it is more flexible to work with separate files that manage the ontology, the dictionaries and the samples separately.
 This set of functions allow users to automatically generate those separated files or one big file with all components.
 The final output is a .trsx file that can be interpreted